harlanc/xiu/README.md

 [2021-04-11]

+- Fix bug: when shutdown ffplayer ,the OBS publisher will be reconnected automatically.

+[2021-04-11]

 - Impl: add flush\_timeout and read\_timeout functinos.
 - Impl: add some log print configuratinos.
 - Fix bug: Chunk header with the save csid is not saved.